AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

     :header: "Option", "Description", "Type", "Required", "Default"
     :widths: 20, 100, 20, 20, 20

-    twocolumns, "The plot is adjusted to the size of a two column journal publication", boolean, no, False
+    twocolumns, "The plot is adjusted to the size of a two column journal publication", boolean, False, no